emilisa/NumberPower/README.md

 NumberPower
 ===========

-For cycle that replaces Math.Pow() for any given number, aslo includes Timer.
+For cycle that replaces Math.Pow()

 using System;

 using System.Numerics;

 using System.Collections.Generic;

 class NumberPower